mapzen/documentation/docs/overview/account-settings.md

-# Update your Mapzen account setting
+# Update your Mapzen account settings

 When you signed in on Mapzen’s website, you can view and modify your account settings.
+These include changing you email address and password and billing information.

 ## Sign in to your Mapzen account